On the water: 24 Oct 2017

 Alex hooked and brought one huge spaniard boatside and before the gaff went in it bit us off.
 A smaller one was landed and we duly had a piece of that cooked into two dishes over dinner.

-A couple of days later JW met up with Alex again near Kuala Lumpur and went fly fishing at a saltwater pond nearby where Alex caught tons of fish well into the night.
+A couple of days later JW met up with Alex again near Kuala Lumpur and went fly fishing at a saltwater pond near to KLIA (Fishing Buddies) where Alex caught tons of fish well into the night.

-They later had a sumptuous dinner at a nasi kandar restaurant near Alex’s hotel.
+They later had a sumptuous dinner at a nasi kandar restaurant near Alex’s hotel which is also near KLIA (Kuala Lumpur International Airport).

 One Day Of Fishing Is Better Than No Fishing

 The above can be true sometimes, although it is generally better to have a couple of days to fish.

 As in the case for Barry who is on his way back from Europe to Australia, he took advantage of a detour in Malaysia via Singapore.